Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 * Two persons, Tester #1 (Tester #1 will also act as Test Lead to make certain decisions) and Tester #2.
 One work week each, total of 80 hours.
 * Ubuntu 16.04 operating system as testing platform.

-# 2. Test strategy
+# 2. Test plan

 ## 2.1.
 Test levels

-Manual and exploratory.
+The plan for this iteration is to perform manual tests to verify the current state of the web server application.

 # 3. Test cases